camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 });
 ```

-You can also use integrations in certain programming frameworks, like [Spring Zeebe SDK](../../../apis-tools/spring-zeebe-sdk/getting-started.md) in the Java world, which starts the job worker and implements the subscription automatically in the background for your glue code.
+You can also use integrations in certain programming frameworks, like the [Spring Zeebe SDK](../../../apis-tools/spring-zeebe-sdk/getting-started.md) in the Java world, which starts the job worker and implements the subscription automatically in the background for your glue code.

 **A subscription for your glue code is opened automatically by the Spring integration:**